Tum Mere Kya Ho

-Tum Mere Kya Ho (English: Who are you to me?) is a 2015 Pakistani romantic drama serial directed by Siraj-ul-Haque, written by Mehrunisa Mustaqeem Khan, produced by Abdullah Kadwani and Asad Qureshi under the 7th Sky Entertainment banner, with Mikaal Zulfiqar as a co-producer.
-The serial stars Sajal Ali, Mikaal Zulfiqar, Kiran Haq and Umair Rana and was released in October 2015 on PTV Home.
+Tum Mere Kya Ho is a 2015 Pakistani romantic drama television series directed by Siraj-ul-Haque and written by Mehrunisa Mustaqeem Khan.
+It was produced by Abdullah Kadwani and Asad Qureshi under the 7th Sky Entertainment banner, with Mikaal Zulfiqar serving as co-producer.
+The series stars Sajal Ali, Mikaal Zulfiqar, Kiran Haq and Umair Rana.
+It first aired on PTV Home on 14 October 2015 and concluded on 3 June 2016.

-It was the fourth on-screen together appearance of Mikaal Zulfiqar and Kiran Haq after their appearances in Tum Meray Hi Rehna, Sangat and Maan.
+The series marked the fourth on-screen collaboration between Mikaal Zulfiqar and Kiran Haq.

-Synopsis
+Plot

-When Ahmer (Mikaal Zulfiqar) loses his wife, Sadia (Mehreen Raheel), in a fatal car accident, he becomes the sole caretaker of his young daughter Hira (Eshal).
-Meanwhile, his employee Anwar, who is about to get his daughter Hina (Sajal Ali) married, is unable to meet the demands of his daughter's future in-laws and is forced to cancel the wedding.
-Unable to deal with the shock, Anwar suffers a fatal heart attack.
-Ahmer steps up and takes the responsibility of supporting Hina.
+When Ahmer (Mikaal Zulfiqar) loses his wife Sadia (Mehreen Raheel) in a fatal road accident, he becomes the sole caretaker of his young daughter Hira (Eshal).
+Meanwhile, his employee Anwar, whose daughter Hina (Sajal Ali) is due to be married, is unable to meet the financial demands of her prospective in-laws and is forced to cancel the wedding.
+The shock of this causes Anwar to suffer a fatal heart attack.
+Ahmer takes on responsibility for supporting Hina.

-At the same time, Ahmer’s old friend Maheen (Kiran Haq) leaves her husband and son and enters his life again.
-Unable to stand his affection for Hina, Maheen plots to get rid of Hina.
-When Hina also starts getting involved with her class fellow Mustaqeem, Maheen sees an opportunity to make a permanent place for herself in Ahmer’s life.
-Ahmer is torn between Maheen's advances and his responsibility and love for Hina.
+Ahmer's former friend Maheen (Kiran Haq) has meanwhile left her husband and son and re-enters his life.
+Unable to accept his growing closeness to Hina, Maheen schemes to remove her from Ahmer's life.
+When Hina becomes involved with her classmate Mustaqeem, Maheen sees an opportunity to establish herself permanently in Ahmer's household.
+Ahmer finds himself torn between Maheen's advances and his sense of responsibility towards Hina.

-Tum Mere Kya Ho is the story of unrequited love and the difficult choices life leaves us with.